Skyy93/Sample4Geo/README.md

 For training and testing the provided code download the datasets and extract them as shown in the folder structure.
 Before training the dataset depending calc\_distance script has to be executed to generate the distances based on the GPS locations.
 Afterwards for each dataset a unique train script can be executed.
 The pre-trained weights should be extracted into the folder pretrained to run the eval scripts.

-We provide a conda environment to ensure compatibility.
+We provide a requirements.txt file to ensure compatibility.

 ## Folder Structure: